I have £x, what should I do with with it?

 It’s likely that your windfall has been accompanied by an emotional roller-coaster; potentially grief from the loss of a loved one, or joy at having sold a company you built from scratch.
 Either way, it’s important to give yourself time to adjust to your new financial situation, and approach your decisions in a calm and considered way.

-Make sure the money is an account (or accounts) where it is guaranteed to be held safely, and then forget about it whilst you take time to plan your next steps.
+Make sure the money is an account (or accounts) where it is guaranteed to be held safely, and then leave it alone whilst you take time to plan your next steps.
 Be prepared to spend a long time on this – long enough to get used to having the money and to research everything you need to.
 Depending on the size of the windfall and your existing familiarity with personal finances topics, this will probably be some weeks or months.

 While you do your reading, leave the money intact.
-Don’t start buying cars, telling friends and relatives about your money, or start investing in whatever catches your eye thinking you are going to be the next Warren Buffett!
+Don’t start buying cars, telling friends and relatives about your money, or investing in whatever catches your eye thinking you are going to be the next Warren Buffett!

 Where to safely store large sums of money 🏦